scribe-org/Scribe-iOS/README.md

 Scribe is fully open-source and does not collect usage data or ask for system access.
 Feature data is sourced from [Wikidata](https://www.wikidata.org/) and stored in-app, meaning Scribe is a highly responsive experience that does not require an internet connection.

 See the [presentation slides](https://docs.google.com/presentation/d/16ld_rCbwJCiAdRrfhF-Fq9Wm_ciHCbk_HCzGQs6TB1Q/edit?usp=sharing) for [Wikidata Data Reuse Days 2022](https://diff.wikimedia.org/event/wikidata-data-reuse-days-2022/) for a full description of the project.
+Those interested in helping are welcome to join us in the [community discussions](https://github.com/scribe-org/Scribe-iOS/discussions)!

 <!-- or the blog post by Wikimedia Tech News -->